BYU-Hydroinformatics/ggst/docs/source/wtf.rst

         <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab">
     </a>

 Before running the code, you will need to prepare and upload a CSV file with the original data with the gaps.
-This file will need to contain only two columns, which you can copy and paste from the full CSV and then save as a seperate CSV file ("base_file.csv" for example).
+This file will need to contain only two columns, which you can copy and paste from the full CSV and then save as a separate CSV file ("base_file.csv" for example).

 .. image:: images-wtf/two_col_csv.png